boefraty74/todelete_TutorialFunnelPlot/README.md

 The resulting  file is [chapter3_RCustomVisual\funnelRvisual_v02\script.r](chapter3_RCustomVisual/funnelRvisual_v02/script.r )

-To follow the changes in R-script, search for the blocks:
+To follow the changes in R-script, search for the commented blocks:

 ```
 #RVIZ_IN_PBI_GUIDE:BEGIN:Added to enable custom visual fields